cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 ## Colors

-There are four methods to create or add color to the various parts of our websites.
+There are multiple methods to create or add color to the various parts of our websites.
-We can use:
+The common ones include:

 - Color keywords:
     - [Basic color keywords][basic_color_keywords_w3]: black, silver, gray, red, green, teal, etc.